-A 270ft Korean Refrigerator ship which went down in the early 80ies is possibly the most exposed dive site in the BVI’s.
-Offering an oasis to countless numbers of rays, sharks and larger game fish.
+A 270ft Korean Refrigerator ship, which went down in the early 80’s, is possibly the most exposed dive site in the BVI.
+The Chikuzen offers an oasis to countless numbers of rays, sharks and larger game fish.
 On some dives the ship can be hard to see due to the sheer numbers of marine life that engulf her.

-Our most popular dive sites are located in the Dog Islands, only a 15-20 minute ride out.
+Our most popular dive sites are located in the Dog Islands, only a 15-20 minute boat ride from our dive shop.
 There is some spectacular diving around these islands; underwater sea mounts, huge coral canyons, a plane wreck, all with a large variety of marine life.
-Something for all levels of divers.
+Great for all levels of divers.

-Named after the two arches positioned inside the headland of Mt Point.
-It has countless possibilities of routes; from a deep wall on the western side to the towering coral formations on the eastern side.
+Named after the two arches positioned inside the headland of Mt Point, Cow’s Mouth has countless possibilities of routes; from a deep wall on the western side to the towering coral formations on the eastern side.

 4. Big Grotto (15ft – 65ft)